ad-batrisyia/sql-learning-and-projects/projects/Online Sales Analysis/README.md

-# SQL Analysis Project on Online Sales (using Kaggle Dataset)
+# E-Commerce Transaction Analysis with SQL

 ## 📊 Project Overview
 This project demonstrates SQL-based data analysis using a simulated real-world e-commerce dataset from Kaggle.
 The objective is to clean, explore, and analyze transactional data to answer business-driven questions.